Honoring the life and legacy of civil rights leader Dr. Martin Luther King, Jr.

 The program will run approximately 90 minutes.

-A moderated audience Q&A will follow Mr. Forman's address, and a reception and book signing will take place in the Playhouse lobby after the program.
+A moderated audience Q&A will follow Professor Anderson's address, and a reception and book signing will take place in the Playhouse lobby after the program.

-Westport Country Playhouse, the Westport/Weston Interfaith Council, and TEAM Westport.
+Co-sponsored by The Westport Library, Westport Country Playhouse, Westport/Weston Interfaith Council, Westport/Weston Interfaith Clergy, and TEAM Westport.